-In order to be eligible for the Mercile J. Lee Scholars Program at UW-Madison, prospective students must meet either criterion #1 or #2, and must meet all criteria outlined in #3-5.
+To be eligible for the Mercile J. Lee Scholars Program, prospective students must meet either criterion #1 or #2 below.
+In addition, all prospective students must also meet ALL other criteria outlined below (#3, #4, and #5).

 - Member of traditionally underrepresented groups in higher education: African American, Hispanic/Latinx, American Indian, and Southeast Asian (i.e., Cambodian, Hmong, Laotian, Vietnamese); OR